You wake up on a Saturday morning, notice an unexpected wet patch on your duvet, and realize your dog peed on your bed—it wasn’t just a bad dream.

 2. Managing Senior Dog Incontinence

-If you notice changes in your senior dog’s bathroom habits, a veterinary check should be your first step.
+If you notice changes in your senior dog’s bathroom habits, the first step should be a veterinary check.

-Alongside veterinary care, there are practical steps you can take at home to manage the impact of urinary incontinence:
+In addition to veterinary care, you can take practical steps at home to manage the impact of urinary incontinence:

 - Proper hydration: Ensure your dog always has access to fresh water.
-Dehydration can actually worsen incontinence by concentrating urine and irritating the bladder further.
+Dehydration can worsen incontinence by concentrating urine and further irritating the bladder.

 - Supplements: Ask your vet about omega-3 fatty acids, which have anti-inflammatory properties that may support bladder and urinary tract health.

-- Protect your living spaces: Place absorbent training pads in areas where your dog spends the most time and use waterproof covers on furniture and bedding to minimize damage.
+- Protect your living spaces: Place absorbent training pads in areas where your dog spends the most time.
+Use waterproof covers on furniture and bedding to minimize damage.

-- Weight management: Maintaining a healthy weight through balanced nutrition and regular gentle exercise reduces pressure on the bladder — excess weight directly worsens incontinence.
+- Weight management: Maintaining a healthy weight through balanced nutrition and regular gentle exercise reduces pressure on the bladder; excess weight can directly worsen incontinence.

-- Belly bands and dog diapers: A practical short-term solution that protects your bedding while you work through the underlying cause with your vet.
+- Belly bands and dog diapers: These can be a practical, short-term solution to protect your bedding while you work with your vet to address the underlying cause.

-It’s worth remembering that senior incontinence isn’t a behavioral problem — it isn’t spite and it isn’t a training failure.
+It’s worth remembering that senior incontinence isn’t a behavioral problem, meaning it isn’t due to spite or a training failure.
 It’s a physical reality that comes with age, and your dog is no more in control of it than they would be of any other age-related change.

-What they need most in this phase isn’t correction.
-It’s patience, adaptation, and the same care they’ve always given you.
+What they need most in this phase isn’t correction, but patience, adaptation, and the same care they’ve always given you.

 3. Addressing Territory Marking